-How to Stretch Your Grocery Dollar and Eat Good
+How to Stretch Your Grocery Dollar and Eat Well

 Get More Budget Meals

-Poor Man's Soup is delicious on it’s own, but when you add a yummy bread on the side - well, it's phenomenal!
+Poor Man's Soup is delicious on its own, but when you add a yummy bread on the side - well, it's a phenomenal cheap meal!

 Pair this delicious dish up with Copycat Macaroni Grill Rosemary Bread, Copycat Olive Garden Bread Sticks, Italian Chopped Salad, or finish your meal off with our budget friendly and somewhat healthy Fruit and Berry Kabobs with Homemade Hot Fudge Sauce.

-We love this Rosemary Bread.
+We love the Rosemary Bread.
 It's one of our favorite breads to eat, whether we're baking it up in our own kitchen or eating it at a restaurant.

-Soup is comfort food at it’s finest, and if you've strolled around All She Cooks for any length of time, you probably know that we are all about comfort food.
-If you take a look at our most popular recipes–comfort food.
+Soup is comfort food at its finest, and if you've scrolled around All She Cooks for any length of time, you probably know that I love comfort food.
+If you take a look at our most popular recipes, they are all comfort foods.
 Pure and simple.

-We're talking about all kinds of good food!
+We're talking about all kinds of good food here!

 Quick Easy and Cheap Dinners You'll Love to Eat